biocorecrg/advanced_linux_2019/parsing.md

 ```
 PS: the list is random, so it is unlikely you will get the same result.

-A list of identifier can be quite useful to go back to the original name list to extract the whole information.
+A list of identifiers can be quite useful to go back to the original name list to extract the whole information. <br>
 We can do this using again the program **grep** with the options **-F** (it means search a fixed string, do not interpret it... we will explain this later) and **-f** for using patterns specified in a file.

 ```{bash}
 grep -Ff random.list seq_names.txt